 Bodmin Jail has undergone a major refurbishment with part of it being turned into a hotel.
 If you’ve visited in the past, it may be time to go back.

 A visit to the attraction incorporates the ‘Dark Walk’ experience with theatrical effects that allow visitors to immerse themselves in the life & death within the prison walls.
-It’s tours are only suitable for kids aged 8 and above due to the grim stories and surprising loud noises.
+Tours are only suitable for kids aged 8 and above due to the grim stories and surprising loud noises.

 Gloucester Prison